ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 ### Individual scan

 Simply type in a product's code once (e.g. "0000001") in order to execute only one pcs of it.
-Tap the **blue arrow** to confirm.
+You can enter the code manually from the keyboard and tap the blue arrow or press Enter to confirm.

 ![Issue](pictures/inv_con_issue_singlescannew.png)